Burkina Faso–India relations: Foreign aid

 At the first India-Africa Forum Summit in 2008, India pledged to establish a Vocational Training Centre/Incubation Centre of Barefoot College, and a Soil and Water Tissue Testing Laboratory in Burkina Faso.
 The MoU to set up the Vocational Training Centre/Incubation Centre was signed in October 2013.
 The Vocational Training Centre/Incubation Centre was established by NSIC in Ouagadougou and transferred to a local agency under the Burkinabe Ministry of Youth, Professional Employment and Training on 3 November 2016.
 India dispatched a consignment of medicine to help people affected by floods in Burkina Faso on 18 June 2008, and also donated nearly $214,000 for flood relief assistance in September 2009.

 Burkinabe scientists visited India between June and December 2013 and participated in research studies under the CV Raman Research Fellowships Scheme.
 Burkinabes have visited India to attend various training programs organized by the Indian Government.
 Citizens of Burkina Faso are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.

 Indians in Burkina Faso

-As of February 2016, about 200-300 Indians reside in Burkina Faso.
-Some members of the community own companies engaged in manufacturing and trading, and the cotton and gold industry, or own restaurants, while the rest of the community are employees of these Indian owned businesses.
+As of April 2023, about 800-1000 Indians reside in Burkina Faso.
+Some members of the community own companies engaged in manufacturing Cement, Beer, Plastics, Leather and others offer services like Hotels & Restaurants, Ticketing and Travel agencies, Water Well Drilling, Retailing & Trading and Pharmaceutical imports.
+Some are also exporters of cotton, cashewnuts, sesame, shea nuts and gold while the rest of the community are employees of these Indian owned businesses.